ucsb-cs16-sp17/ucsb-cs16-sp17.github.io/_lab/lab00.md

 ### Sign up to be added into our class organization

-To join our github organization, follow these easy steps:
+To join our github organization, follow these easy steps :

 1. click on this link:[ https://ucsb-cs16-s17-signup.herokuapp.com/]( https://ucsb-cs16-s17-signup.herokuapp.com/).
 You should see the following welcome message (with the org name as ucsb-cs16-sp17), click on the blue "sign in with Github" button: